Mrgiraffe0102/qhfzbio/readme.txt

 * Improved compatibility with ShiftNav plugin by removing focus interception from buttons
 * Fixed Google fonts always getting enqueued from remote URL regardless of configured font options
 * Fixed page/category titles visibility option not working as expected
-* Fixed header overlay appearing on top of the slider caption when slider appearance style is set to 'cryout theme'
+* Fixed header overlay appearing on top of the slider caption when slider appearance style is set to 'MrGiraffe theme'
-* Fixed caption displayed off-screen when slider appearance style is set to 'cryout theme'
+* Fixed caption displayed off-screen when slider appearance style is set to 'MrGiraffe theme'
 * Cleaned up some leftover sidebar layout detection code

 = 1.0.7.1 =